 - Blood Relation Questions – Another important topic with respect to the logical reasoning part is Blood Relations.
 Logical reasoning questions based on this topic are generally asked in the competitive exams

 - Direction Questions – Questions that are based on the direction test fall under this category.
-The Direction Test has questions where the direction of initial and final destination or related things may be asked
+The Direction Test has questions where the direction of the initial and final destination or related things may be asked

 - Statement & Assumption Questions – When a statement is given in the question and based on it an assumption needs to be derived, such questions cover the statement and assumption part.
 These questions tend to be confusing but the key to answering them is by analysing the given data only and no external or personal opinions must be taken into consideration

 - Statement & Conclusion Questions – When a statement is given and a conclusion is to be derived from it, such questions form the statement and conclusion questions.
 The conclusion must entirely be based on the data given in the statement and no assumptions must be made